stopbeingpoor/trading-game/memory-bank/context.md

 > [Refine game balance by adjusting volatility impact and price floor.]

 ## Overall Status Summary
 [The Game Design Document (GDD.md) has been made more comprehensive and elegant.
 The memory bank provides a more complete picture of the project, including detailed implementation logic for the Sanity mechanic.
 The unused Firebase dependency was removed.
 The requested background GIF has been applied and darkened on the Access Code, Start Game, and Character Select pages.
 Character selection and the main game screen now use dynamic character images instead of emojis.
 Fixed NaN errors in chart rendering.
 Adjusted PNL calculation to reduce volatility impact.
 Prevented price from hitting absolute zero.
 Sanity decrease rules have been adjusted.
-Fixed character display issue in the game header.]
+Fixed character display issue in the game header.
+Corrected the layout of the sanity bar in the game header and adjusted the sanity value font size.
+Removed the sanity number display from the game header.
+Updated the trading actions footer to display the dynamic wallet balance instead of static text.
+Attempted to style the leverage slider with a gradient track and white thumb directly via CSS.]

 ---